Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 - Odds to win the national championship: +900

-- Purdue is best in college basketball in terms of its odds to win the national championship (+900), and resides in the same spot, according to the computer rankings.
+- In terms of its odds to win the national championship (+900), Purdue is best in the country.
+It is one spot below that, second-best, according to computer rankings.

-- The Boilermakers have had the 52nd-biggest change in terms of their national championship odds, improving from +1200 at the beginning of the season to +900.
+- The Boilermakers have experienced the 52nd-biggest change in terms of their national championship odds, improving from +1200 at the start of the season to +900.

-- With odds of +900, Purdue has been given a 10% chance of winning the national championship.

 Illinois Futures Odds